Signatures of the Israel Junction II: Double Photon Rings in Slowly Rotating Kerr Spacetime with Thin Shell: Conclusion and discussion

 \item A step-like feature appears in the image.
 Similar to the mechanism above, this is caused by a sudden change in the redshift factor when the intersection points of the rays with the accretion disk traverse the shell.
 This characteristic has also been noted in scenarios of spherical symmetry.

 \item The V-shaped profile of the transfer function also occurs, analogous to that of a Schwarzschild spacetime with a shell.

 \end{itemize}

-In \cite{Wang:2020emr,Cao:2025qzy,Koga:2025dii}, the authors analyzed how the conserved quantities of the photon change when it traverses a shell in spherically symmetric spacetimes, and applied this framework to wormhole geometries.
-When light passes through the throat of a wormhole, it undergoes refraction, which can be used to study images of asymmetric wormholes.
-However, the images of asymmetric rotating wormholes have remained largely unexplored.
-In \cite{Azreg-Ainou:2014pra}, the authors proposed a convenient method to generalize spherically symmetric spacetimes to axisymmetric ones, which constitutes a systematic extension and simplification of the Newman-Janis algorithm.
-Applying the method of \cite{Azreg-Ainou:2014pra} to a static spherically symmetric wormhole and neglecting terms of order $\mathcal{O}\left(a^2\right)$, we obtain the slow-rotation approximation for this wormhole.
-Then, following the method outlined in Sec. \ref{S2}, we can derive the transformations for $\eta$ and $\xi$.
-Finally, this allows us to visualize and obtain an intuitive image of this slowly rotating wormhole.
+Indeed, in modified gravity theories the Israel junction conditions are altered, and it remains unclear whether the photon four-momentum remains continuous across the shell.
+Nevertheless, if the transformation law for the photon four-momentum across the shell can be derived from the junction conditions of modified gravity, our method can still be applied to compute the changes in the relevant conserved quantities, and subsequently to study the black hole image in such spacetimes.

 Our future work will focus on Kerr spacetime with a shell, extending the analysis beyond the slow-rotation approximation by fully accounting for arbitrary spin $a$, and will explore alternative junction conditions.
 Additionally, the case of Reissner-Nordström spacetime with a shell will be examined.
+Furthermore, by applying the method of \cite{Azreg-Ainou:2014pra} to generalize a static wormhole to axisymmetry and employing the approach presented in this paper, we will be able to obtain an intuitive image of the slowly rotating wormhole.
 Since the Israel junction condition is widely applied across various physical domains, our studies on black hole images with a thin shell will provide valuable insights.
 Ultimately, this research aims to assess, through future astronomical observations, the suitability of the Israel junction condition in describing real astrophysical systems.